Javadyakuza/TIP3-Docs/Deployments/External/TokenWallet.md

 <span  :class="LLdis" style="font-size: 1.1rem;">
 Now lets write the scripts to deploy a Token Wallet using locklift .

-Deploying the Token Wallet of a existing Token Root contract using the locklift tool will be accomplished using the code sample below:

 ::: info
 Before we start to write our scripts we need to make a file named `02-deploy-wallet.ts` in the `script` folder in the project root.
 :::

+Deploying the Token Wallet of an existing Token Root contract using the locklift tool can be achieved by utilizing the code sample provided below:

 </span>
 <span  :class="EIPdis" style="font-size: 1.1rem;">

-Using `everscale-inpage-provider` to deploy a token wallet is like a piece of a cake !\
-We just need to call the `deployWallet` function on the root contract as explained below:
+Using the  `everscale-inpage-provider`  to deploy a token wallet is as easy as a piece of cake!
+All we need to do is call the  `deployWallet`  function on the root contract, as explained below:

 </span>
 <br/>